Two-spirit: Film

+Television

-In the 2019, second season of American Gods, Kawennáhere Devery Jacobs (Mohawk) plays a young Cherokee woman, Sam Black Crow, who self-identifies as "two-spirited" (although in the book, she is mentioned in passing as being bisexual).
+In the 2019, second season of American Gods, Devery Jacobs (Mohawk) plays a young Cherokee woman, Sam Black Crow, who self-identifies as "two-spirited" (although in the book, she is mentioned in passing as being bisexual).
 Her character, raised by a white mother and estranged from her Native father, speaks of looking to older ancestors to try to find her own beliefs, much like the other humans in the series.
-In an interview she says, "I identify as queer, and not two-spirited, because I'm Mohawk and we don't have that" and that Neil Gaiman (author of the novels on which the series is based) advocated strongly for her to be cast in the role.Lovecraft Country, a 2020 HBO television series, features Yahima, an Arawak two-spirit character.
+In an interview Jacobs says, "I identify as queer, and not two-spirited, because I'm Mohawk and we don't have that" and that Neil Gaiman (author of the novels on which the series is based) advocated strongly for her to be cast in the role.Lovecraft Country, a 2020 HBO television series, features Yahima, an Arawak two-spirit character.
 Showrunner Misha Green addressed the fate of this character by tweeting "I wanted to show the uncomfortable truth that oppressed folks can also be oppressors.
 It's a story point worth making, but I failed in the way I chose to make it."
-The term "two-spirit" is used anachronistically in the series, being set in the 1950s whilst the term itself was coined in the 1990s.
+The term two-spirit is used anachronistically in the series, being set in the 1950s whilst the term itself was coined in the 1990s.

+RuPaul's Drag Race and Canadas Drag Race both have had various Two-Spirit and Indigiqueer Drag Queens compete.
+Two-Spirit Drag Queen Anita LandBack, a Mi'kmaw nurse practitioner by day competed on Season Four of Canadas Drag Race, and on Season Five two self-identified Two-Spirit Drag Queens, Jaylene Tyme who is Zagime Anishinabek with ties to Métis Nation Saskatchewan and Xana who is Métis, competed.

+Social media

+Through the #Two-Spirit on TikTok scholar Francesca Marino has argued that the representation from the hashtag allows for content creators to have a contrastive, pedagogical, and metamorphic meaning of Two-Spirit.
+This practice of using the hashtag on TikTok can then be seen as embodying practices that are seen as particularly relevant in disrupting colonial heteropatriarchy.